About Me Standard

 - Also worth knowing about me

-It can be completed with just text, or with videos/multimedia files and has implementation guidance for both users and those developing systems.
 It should be owned by the person, who can update it as and when required.
 Ideally, it will be shared via a link so professionals access the master version, not old versions copied into local systems.

 These case studies highlight the real benefits of using About Me for both individuals and professionals.